 - Using the brake pad tabs, pull out the old brake pads from the caliper and place in the new ones.

 - Place the caliper with the new brake pads over the disk.
 Re-insert the screws to fix the caliper and place.
 Finally, re tighten the lever so that the pad is as close as possible to the disk without touching.

-Caliper replacement will follow the exact same steps as replacing the brake pads except the brake pad swapping.
+Caliper replacement will follow the exact same steps as replacing the brake pads except the brake pad are pre installed on new calipers.
 We generally recommend replacing the full caliper instead of doing just the brake pad replacements.